Amos Yee: Asylum to the U.S and further legal issues (2016–2026)

-Controversy over defending paedophilia

-In November 2017, Yee uploaded a series of YouTube videos titled Why Pedophilia Is Alright, Don't Discriminate Pedophiles, and Free Speech for the Pedophile.
-He had previously criticised age of consent legislation, defending the notion that if he had acted on his desires as a 16-year-old to have sex with a 20-year-old, the adult should not be imprisoned if the minor "perfectly consents".
-The videos were met with strong backlash, including death threats.
-Out of money, Yee asked his followers for donations via Facebook, stating he preferred borrowing to taking a job he did not like.
-Shortly thereafter, his Twitter account was suspended.
-In April 2018, the Toy Association pulled ads from YouTube following a CNN report that its ads had been appearing on Yee's channel, which was being used to promote paedophilia.
-YouTube subsequently pulled all ads from Yee's videos and banned him from monetising content.
-In early May 2018, YouTube terminated Yee's channel for violating community guidelines.
-In July 2018, Yee's Patreon account was shut down, and in December 2018, his WordPress blog, as well as his Facebook and Twitter accounts, were shut down, since he had used them to continue expressing pro-paedophilia views.
-After a 9-month internet hiatus, Yee stated in a September 2019 interview that he had been busy creating pro-paedophilia videos.
-In August 2020, Yee claimed in a blog post that he had been diagnosed with narcissistic personality disorder while in an American immigration jail, and that he planned on rebranding himself under the name "Polocle".

 Incarceration on child pornography charges

-On 16 October 2020, Yee was arrested in Illinois on state charges of solicitation and possession of child pornography, after he exchanged messages and nude photos with a 14-year-old girl via WhatsApp from 1 February to 30 June 2019.
+On 16 October 2020, Yee was arrested by the Marshals Service at his apartment in Chicago for state charges of solicitation and possession of child pornography, after he exchanged messages and nude photos with a 14-year-old Texas girl via WhatsApp from 1 February to 30 June 2019.
 His bail was set at US$1 million and he was banned from internet usage while awaiting trial.

-Yee initially pleaded not guilty, but later accepted a plea bargain in late 2021 where he pled guilty to two charges of child grooming and child pornography in exchange for a 6-year prison sentence and having 16 other charges dropped.
-Yee was also warned that he may be deported to Singapore and denied naturalisation as an American citizen.
-The sentence was backdated to his arrested, with a projected release date of 8 October 2026.
+Yee initially pleaded not guilty, but later accepted a plea bargain in late 2021, where he pled guilty to two charges of child grooming and child pornography in exchange for a 6-year prison sentence and the dismissal of 16 other charges.
+He was also warned that he could be deported to Singapore and denied naturalisation as an American citizen.
+The sentence was backdated to his arrest, with a projected release date of 8 October 2026.